mlflow/mlflow/docs/source/llms/dspy/index.rst

 When using :py:func:`mlflow.dspy.log_model` or :py:func:`mlflow.dspy.save_model` in MLflow, the DSPy program is serialized and saved to the tracking server as a ``.pkl`` file.
 This enables easy deployment.
-Under the hood, MLflow uses ``cloudpickle`` to serialize the DSPy object, but DSPy artifacts are serializable.
+Under the hood, MLflow uses ``cloudpickle`` to serialize the DSPy object, but some DSPy artifacts are note serializable.
+Relevant examples are listed below.

-Here are some relevant serialized artifacts that help you reproduce a DSPy program in another environment.
-* A pickle file containing the DSPy program artifact
-* The DSPy settings, which are serialized in the above ``.pkl`` file
-* An MLflow model signature
-* A pip requirements file containing inferred or user-specified pip dependencies
-* `venv` and `conda` environment files.

-Here are some relevant objects that are **not** serialized and need to be handled by the user.
 * API tokens.
 These should be managed separately and passed securely via environment variables.
 * The DSPy trace object, which is primarily used during training, not inference.